nhhoang-tony/Ebay/README.md

-# A auctions website where users can list items and bid on others' listings
+# An auctions website where users can list items and bid on others' listings

 ## To run the auctions locally